Consult with Our Firm About Paternity and South Carolina Paternity Law.

 Reasons to Establish Paternity

-There are many reasons paternity should be established including:
+For unmarried parents, there are many reasons paternity should be established including:

 - Allowing the child to have a relationship with both biological parents;